 January 6th, 2021

 I get this question from time to time "what is the cost to develop an app"?
 I posted an answer a while back on Quora, but thought it would be good to revisit it on our blog.
-When you have an app idea and some cash, but not deep technical skills and knowledge, it can feel overwhelming to figure out how to get started with the app development process.
+When you have an app idea and some cash, but don't have deep technical skills and knowledge, where do you start?
+It can feel overwhelming to figure out how to get started with the app development process.

 First off, welcome to the new Kickstand blog!
-Our team has worked with Fortune 50 companies and self-funded startups, so we have a lot of experience building applications and software for web and mobile.
-I’ve personally been building custom software for over 14 years now, my goal is to share some of what I learned over the years.
+Our team has worked with Fortune 50 companies and self-funded startups.
+We have a lot of experience building applications and software for web and mobile.
+I’ve personally been building custom software for over 14 years now, my goal is to share some of what I learned on how to create an app.

-Be clear about what you need and why
+Be clear about app features and why you need them

 One of the most important things is to convey to your developer is why you want to build an app.
 When your app development team understands why you want to build an app, the good developers will use that knowledge.
-They will make sure the solutions they write will fit the needs of the business in the best way possible.
-Most people with ideas want to describe how to build the software, but it is the why that will lead good devs on a better path to turning your vision into a user experience.
+They will make sure the solutions they build will fit the needs of the business in the best way possible.
+Most people with ideas want to describe how to build the app.
+But it is the deeper why that will lead good developers on a better path to turning your vision into a user experience.

-Think about a grocery product page, that page exists solely to get people to add the product to the cart, so an add to cart button is super important on the page.
-When we understand the goal is to sell groceries we can start to get context like where is the traffic to that page coming from?
+Think about a grocery product page.
+The product page exists only to get people to add the product to the cart.
+The add to cart button the most important on the page.
+When we understand the goal is to sell groceries we can start to get context...
+Things like, where is the traffic to that page coming from?
 Do we need to think about SEO?
 Will page speed matter?
 These are questions we likely ask during the discovery process.
-Because we know eCommerce is a big goal, we know page speed does matter, optimizing page markup and descriptions do matter for search engines.
-It changes where developers spend time and focus on a feature they build.
+Because we know eCommerce is a big goal, we know page speed does matter.
+Optimizing page markup and descriptions do matter for search engines.
+It changes where developers spend time and where they focus on app features they build.

 The cost to create an app is like buying a car.
 The cost of the project depends on a lot of different factors.
 Things like how many app features, size of the app development team, do they have a project manager, what kind of QA process, etc. You can get a ‘used car’ version of an application built (10k), but expect more bugs and problems...
-You are likely cutting corners and trading off major concessions to get things done fast and cheap.
+The team is likely cutting corners and trading off major concessions to get things done cheap.
 You can buy a new car version of an app too.
 Do you want something dependable like a new Honda Minivan?
-You can probably get a solid app built for $40k.
+You can get a solid app built for $50k.
 Want the top end of app development?
 That is gonna be like a new sports car, upwards of $200k.
-This will likely be many rounds of development, testing, and release - working towards a stable and full-featured application for customers.
+The top end will be many rounds of development, testing, and release.
+A whole team working towards a stable and full-featured application for customers.

-When it comes to cost, you have three main factors to consider; Quality, Speed, and overall Cost.
-Projects are usually drive by overall budget, timelines, and scope of the project.
-In order to deliver something of value, a product owner will be forced to choose between quality, speed, and cost.
-Whenever someone asks me if it is possible to build a product or a feature, I always joke that given enough time and money, we can build anything.
+When it comes to cost, you have three main factors to consider; Quality, Speed, and Cost.
+Projects are usually drive by budget, timelines, and scope of app features.
+To deliver something of value, you will need to choose between quality, speed, and cost.
+Whenever someone asks me if it is possible to build a product or an app feature, I laugh.
+Then I reply that given enough time and money, we can build anything.

 Above all else, keep in mind the old adage: You get what you pay for.